ZhiyuanChi/helenaweb/index.md

 <img src="images/practicum/app_screenshot_2.png?raw=true" alt="Station Planner App main map page for planning future bike stations."/>

-Check out our [interactive app](https://indegoexpansion.web.app/), our [summary presentation](https://indegoexpansion.web.app/about), or follow along with our [code and report](https://indegoexpansion.web.app/html/Final_Presentation.html).
+Check out our [interactive app](https://indegoexpansion.web.app/), our [summary presentation](https://indegoexpansion.web.app/about), or follow along with our [R code and report](https://indegoexpansion.web.app/html/Final_Presentation.html).

 This project was produced as part of the [University of Pennsylvania’s Master of Urban Spatial Analytics (MUSA) Spring 2023 Practicum course](https://pennmusa.github.io/MUSA_801.io/) with my colleagues [Minwook Kang](https://mintheworld.com/) and Aidan Rhianne.

 ---
 ### Identifying Urban Land in Indonesia Using Convolutional Neural Networks
 Cities across the Global South are expanding rapidly.
 Yet few datasets include up-to-date information on land cover in many of these countries, making it difficult to track this urban growth.
-To address this dearth of information, I worked with Tiffany Tran to pilot three machine learning algorithms to identify urban land in the city of Cirebon, Indonesia.
+To address this dearth of information, I worked with Tiffany Tran to pilot three deep learning algorithms to identify urban land in the city of Cirebon, Indonesia.

-For this project, we created a novel dataset of satellite images of Cirebon and its surrounding area, based on the city's most recently mapped area (2014).
-We then used these images to train and test three different types of convolutional neural networks.
+For this project, I created a novel dataset of satellite images of Cirebon and its surrounding area, based on the city's most recently mapped area (2014).
+I then used these images to train and test three different types of convolutional neural networks using Tensorflow in Python.
 Our best model accurately identified urban vs. non-urban images 82% of the time.

 <img src="images/remote_sensing/data_creation.png?raw=true" alt="Presentation slide of the steps to create labelled image tiles from a satellite image of Cirebon, Indonesia."/>